Why Trust OMD?

 This trend has grown, as studies show little predictive value of GRE scores for graduate success.
 The upside is you can apply faster and save the stress and cost of prepping for an exam.
 This mode of admissions review is especially common for online MBAs, IT, and education programs.

 Accelerated programs are all about speed.
 They utilize shorter terms, year-round courses, or heavier course loads to let you graduate sooner.
-For instance, an accelerated online master’s might use seven- to eight-week courses instead of 15-week semesters, allowing more course sessions per year.
+For instance, an accelerated online master’s might use 7- to 8-week courses instead of 15-week semesters, allowing more course sessions per year.

 In an accelerated program, you still learn all the content, but in a compressed timeline.
 This means you’ll be fully immersed in your studies, with little downtime between modules.
 However, the commitment pays off when you earn your master’s in as little as 12 to 18 months, even for programs that typically take two years.